SAP-archive/docs/concepts/monitor/training_analytics.md

 At the top of the page, you can run a benchmark: It will trigger several processes to measure the performance of your dataset and give you insights on how to improve it.

-A benchmark can be really long, depending on your bot size, you can have an idea here:
+A benchmark can be really long and take hours, depending on your bot size, you can have an idea here.

----- WIP -------

 You can only have one benchmark running in the same time for your bot.